15 Proven Tips to Attract More Therapy Clients

 There are many ways to go about networking, so you’ll want to find an approach that works best for you.
 Some excellent avenues for networking are:

-• Joining local support groups
+• Participate in local support groups for mental health professionals

 13. Join online directories